IKEA

 Do users feel overwhelmed by the number of options?

-How do users know their time is being used effectively?
+Do users feel their time is used effectively?

 Interview Logistics